puneet-ekline/ekline-kubernetes-website/content/en/docs/tasks/debug/debug-cluster/troubleshoot-kubectl.md

 the cluster, check your cloud provider's health check status for the cluster's API server.

-Verify the status of the load balancer (if used) to ensure it is healthy and forwarding traffic to the API server.
+Verify the status of the load balancer (if used) to ensure it is running properly and forwarding traffic to the API server.

 ## TLS problems